torrentkino/torrentkino/README.md

 network.
 Simply select a Bittorrent bootstrap server as seen in the example below.
 Your client becomes a full member of the swarm and resolves info hashes to IPv6/port tuples.
 The swarm on the other end does the same for you.
-But in your case, the info hash represents a hostname and not a torrent file.
+But in your case, the info hash represents a hostname instead of a torrent file.

 A NSS module makes any hostname with *.p2p* at the end transparently available to your Linux OS.
-The NSS modul tries to contact the masala daemon at ::1 and UDP/6881.
-The daemon then resolves the requested hostname recursively even if you use encryption.
-As long as the connection comes from ::1 the masala daemon will accept the recursive requests.

 Masala uses a hostname cache for fast lookups within big swarms.
 A queried hostname will be cached for 30 minutes.
 Masala also lookups that queried